Home Mortgage

 There is no doubt about it--it could be more difficult for you to get a mortgage loan if you are a free lance viola player than if you are a government accountant.
 Traditionally lenders have been more cautious when evaluating loan applications of buyers who are self-employed than from those who work for a regular salary.

-If you are self-employed, there is no reason for you to shy away from applying for a home mortgage loan, especially if your earnings have been in the same field for at least two years.
-Before you begin your search for a house, it is a good idea to meet with an agent of your choice who will be happy to accompany you as you meet with one or more loan officers.
+If you are self-employed, there is no reason for you to shy away from applying for a home mortgage loan, especially if your earnings have been in the same field for a minimum of two years.
+Before you begin your search for a house, it is a good idea to meet with your real estate agent who will be happy to accompany you as you meet with one or more loan officers.
 They will probably want to analyze your tax returns for the past 2 or 3 years.
 Because people who are self-employed can write-off many expenses that salaried individuals cannot, it is possible that self-employed individuals may look impoverished on paper.

 What are Some of the Different Types of Mortgage Programs?